EMT Town Volunteer Jimmy Mack. (Katie Paez)

 - Coopers Beach

-in Southampton Village was jammed on Saturday, December 10 as hundreds turned out for the Human Resources of the Hamptons
+was jammed on Saturday, December 10 as hundreds turned out for the Human Resources of the Hamptons

 8th Annual Polar Bear Plunge for Hunger.
 Part Halloween parade and part Mardi Gras Fest, the annual ocean dip is always highlighted by a cast of costumed characters who each year try to out-do their previous looks.

 in a midriff baring bikini top was once again mistress of ceremonies of the beach frolic and kept the crowd on edge until the Colonial Militia Men blasted the cannon and Mr. Polar Bear (Tony Meyers

 , husband of HRH President Nanette Meyers

 ) dropped the red flag.
 With water temperatures at 58 degrees and air at 44 degrees, the swimmers were braver than usual and hundreds raced down the beach into the chilly surf.